Amulya-coder/Amulya-coder/README.md

 - 🎓  Enthusiast in Open Source, a curious Developer and a Techie.
 - 💻  I'm passionate about learning new technologies and developing software solutions.
 - 🌱  In my free time I love to explore newer problems and keep working on my logic building skills.
-- 🙂  I am always open to collaborate, learn and participate in opne source events .
+- 🙂  I am always open to collaborate, learn and participate in open source events .
 ### 🌱 What have I done?

 - Top peformer in [OpenForce 2022](https://www.openforce.tech/) organised by Codeflow community.